 Tools for R410A Common with R32 Possibility of usage for R22 1.
 Pipe cutters, reamers or scrapers 0 0 2.
 Flare tools (clutch type) 0 0 3.
 Torque wrench (1/4, 3/8) 0 0 4.
 Torque wrench (1/2, 5/8) 0 × 5.
-Manifold gauges ⋅ charging hoses 0 × 6.
-Vacuum pumps, vacuum pump adopters Oconnection 5/16 ○ Connection 1/4 7.
-Electric gas leakage testers for HFC 1 0 Δ 8.
+Manifold gauges • charging hoses 0 × 6.
+Vacuum pumps, vacuum pump adopters Connection 5/16 Connection 1/4 7.
+Electric gas leakage testers for HFC 1 0 \bigtriangleup 8.
 Digital scale for refrigerant charging 0 0 9.
-HCF recovery devices (connection port 5/16) 2 Onnection 5/16 Connection1/4 10.
+HCF recovery devices (connection port 5/16) 2 Connection 5/16 Connection 1/4 10.
 Refrigerant cylinders (pressure resistant: FC3) Same specs × × 11.
 Refrigerant cylinders (pink) Other (colors that might subject to change according to the international standards). × 12.
 Refrigerant cylinder connection ports and packing 0 × 13.
-Allen wrench (4 mm) Electric knives 0 0

-- 1 Those testers only for HCFC22 (R22), but not for HCF32 (R32) and HCF410A (R410A) cannot be for common use. - 2 Recovery devices which are self-certified for each HCF type can be used.

-[Knowledge for the common usage of tools for R410A & R32]

-- R410A and R32 machines use different compressor oils. - If unregulated compressor oil gets mixed into, it may cause damage to the machine function. - Careful pump down will ensure the recovery of compressor oil, and it will minimize the remaining amount of the oil in the manifold gauge and charging hose. - If you only perform the recovery of refrigerant and not be able to perform pump down, you have to dispose the compressor oil in the charging hose.

-[Precaution of repairing refrigerant cycle]

-- In the brazing, open 2-way and 3-way valves, and make sure the refrigerant is completely recovered back and not remaining the system. - When repairing outside, make sure no refrigerant is in the air, ensure good air flow, and perform the brazing.
+Allen wrench (4 mm) Electric knives 0 0 1 Those testers only for HCFC22 (R22), but not for HCF32 (R32) and HCF410A (R410A) cannot be for common use.
+2 Recovery devices which are self-certified for each HCF type ca n be used.
+[Knowledge for the common usage of tools for R410A & R32] R410A and R32 machines use different compressor oils.
+If unregulated compressor oil gets mixed into, it may cause Careful pump down will ensure the recovery of compressor gauge and charging hose.
+If you only perform the recovery of refrigerant and not be a the charging hose. r oil, and it will minimize the remaining - [Precaution of repairing refrigerant cycle] In the brazing, open 2-way and 3-way valves, and make su system.
+When repairing outside, make sure no refrigerant is in the - refrigeration cycle is specially adjusted for R32.
+At the same time, it is not subject to product warranty, if wrong refrigerant was inserted into the system.